skrattaren/apf.rst/apf.rst

   Also, the name is a direct reference to Tuesday Lobsang Rampa, who was one of our world's more successful psychic hoaxers: actually named Cyril Hoskin, and son of a Devon plumber, Lobsang Rampa claimed to be a Tibetan monk with paranormal powers.
-He wrote the best-selling 1956 book "`The Third Eye`_" which, even though Rampa was exposed as a fraud by "`Time`_" Magazine in 1958, is still being printed and sold as the real thing 30 years later.
+He wrote the best-selling 1956 book **The Third Eye** which, even though Rampa was exposed as a fraud by **Time** Magazine in 1958, is still being printed and sold as the real thing 30 years later.
 Rich, gullible people like actress Shirley MacLaine still pay money to have their 'third eye' opened up by contemporary Rampa